gituliar/fuchsia/README.md

-*Fuchsia* reduces differential equations for Feynman master integrals to canonical form.
+*Fuchsia* reduces differential equations for Feynman master integrals to epsilon form.

-In concrete terms, let us say we have a system of differential equations of this form:
+To illustrate, let us say we have a system of differential equations of this form:

-    ∂f(x,ϵ)/∂x = 𝕄(x,ϵ) f(x,ϵ)
+    ∂f(x,ϵ)/∂x = 𝕄(x,ϵ) f(x,ϵ),

 where `𝕄(x,ϵ)` is a given matrix of rational functions in `x` and `ϵ`, i.e, a free variable and an infinitesimal parameter.
-Our ultimately goal is to find a column vector of unknown functions `f(x,ϵ)` as a Laurent series in `ϵ`, which satisfies our equations.
+Our ultimate goal is to find a column vector of unknown functions `f(x,ϵ)` as a Laurent series in `ϵ`, which satisfies the equations above.

 With the help of *Fuchsia* we can find a transformation matrix `𝕋(x,ϵ)` which turns our system to the equivalent Fuchsian system of this form: